 There are legal requirements relating to small vessels in commercial use such as hire or charter.
 Such vessels must be properly inspected and certificated by the appropriate authority prior to operating commercially.
 Contact the harbour office for further information.

-Incidents involving damage or injury in the harbour should be reported to the harbour office as soon as possible.
-Advice and incident report forms are available at the harbour office.
+Incidents involving damage or injury in the harbour should be reported to the harbour office as soon as possible using this form.